j4mie/hotmetal/README.md

         self.assertEqual(children, ["hello world"])
 ```

-Here, a `lambda` function is being used to match against each node in the tree, which returns `True` or `False` depending on whether that node should be included in the results.
+Here, a `lambda` is being used to match against each node in the tree, which returns `True` or `False` depending on whether that node should be included in the results.

 However, rather than writing the `predicate` function yourself, a selection of functions are provided that address common requirements for finding nodes: